KongBoje/DMA2-Programming-with-predicates/README.md

 ?- school(fri,r2,c2,X).
 ``

--When it runs you only get one student at the start, for it to run through the whole query you have to press ";" at the end of each student, like this:
+- When it runs you only get one student at the start, for it to run through the whole query you have to press ";" at the end of each student, like this:

 ```
 ?- school(mon,r1,c1,X).